tari-project/tari/README.md

 ### Running the base node with a docker image

-MinoTari Base Node Docker images can be found at https://quay.io/repository/tarilabs/tari_base_node
+Minotari Base Node Docker images can be found at https://quay.io/repository/tarilabs/tari_base_node

 Using `docker-compose.yaml`